 three sisters

 Companion Planting: A Garden Partnership

 We not only have a garden directly in the ground, but we also use raised beds and containers.
 When planting in the ground, we use practices like the Native American’ Three Sisters‘ method.
 This time-honored tradition involves planting corn, beans, and squash together.
 It creates a natural partnership that boosts growth and enriches the soil.
-Corn gives the beans a tall stalk to climb, beans return nitrogen to the soil, and squash spreads out low, providing shade and moisture retention like a living mulch.
+Corn gives the beans a tall stalk to climb, beans return nitrogen to the soil, and the squash spreads out low, providing shade and moisture retention like a living mulch.
 It’s a beautiful example of nature working together

+three sisters